yukaitung/lgdxrobot2-ros2/README.md

 ## Build from Source

-This tutorial assumes that Ubuntu 24.04 LTS has already been installed.

-### 1. Prerequisites

-1. Install [ROS 2 Jazzy](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html) ensure that the development tools are installed.
+Please refer to the [ROS 2 Support Policy](https://lgdxrobot.uk/handbook/ros2-support-policy/) for the recommended system configurations.

-### 2. Build
+### Build

 Clone the project and run the following commands: